mahmoud-noah-eg/Student-Sleep-Mental-Health-Dashboard-PowerBI/README.md

 A comprehensive Power BI dashboard analyzing the impact of lifestyle habits, sleep patterns, and screen time on students' academic performance and mental health.
 # 💤 Student Sleep & Mental Health Dashboard

-## 📌 Project Overview
+## 📖 Project Overview

-This project presents an interactive Power BI dashboard that analyzes how students' lifestyle habits affect their mental health and academic performance.
-The dashboard explores relationships between sleep duration, screen time, exercise, caffeine intake, social media usage, burnout, stress, anxiety, and GPA.
+This project presents an interactive Power BI dashboard that analyzes how students' lifestyle habits influence their mental health and academic performance.

-The goal is to provide meaningful insights that help understand the factors influencing students' well-being and academic success.
+The dashboard explores the relationships between sleep duration, screen time, exercise, caffeine intake, social media usage, stress, anxiety, GPA, and burnout levels.

+By combining multiple KPIs and interactive visualizations, the dashboard helps identify behavioral patterns associated with better academic outcomes and improved well-being.

 ---